MicrosoftEdge/WebView2Feedback/specs/ExtendedAcceleratorKeyPressed.md

 /// This is a continuation of the ICoreWebView2AcceleratorKeyPressedEventArgs interface.
 [uuid(45238725-3774-4cfe-931f-7985a1b5866f), object, pointer_default(unique)]
 interface ICoreWebView2AcceleratorKeyPressedEventArgs2 : ICoreWebView2AcceleratorKeyPressedEventArgs {
+  /// This property allows developers to enable or disable the browser from handling a specific
+  /// browser accelerator key such as Ctrl+P or F3, etc.
+  ///
   /// Browser accelerator keys are the keys/key combinations that access features specific to
   /// a web browser, including but not limited to:
   ///  - Ctrl-F and F3 for Find on Page